Out with the Bath Water

 By the way - the ark of Israel and Judah was a gold and wooden chest containing the Ten Commandments.
 (Super important to a point we'll address later.)

-After seeing Uriah's loyalty, King David asks Uriah to stay another night.
-He gets the man drunk as a skunk and sends him back to battle.
-Then he issues an order to his commander to put Uriah at the front lines to "be struck down and die."
-So the comander does, and Uriah dies according to the order of his King.
+King David also issues an order to Uriah's commander to put Uriah at the front lines to "be struck down and die."
+So the commander does, and Uriah dies according to the order of his King.

-King david put a hit out on his own soldier, after knocking up his wife.
+King David put a hit out on his own soldier, after knocking up his wife.
 Then he marries Bathsheba.

 With everything I just told y'all...
 It's easy to see how Bathsheba gets lost in the story.
 But let's call attention to the fact this story gets worse and worse for her.
 I mean, c'mon.